 To become a Dasher, you must meet certain requirements:

 - Have a smartphone to access the app for delivery assignments.

 - Have a valid driver’s license, insurance and a good driving record (if applicable).
 Some locations don’t require that you have a car.

 - Provide your Social Security number for a background check.

-“How much you can make can vary a ton depending on how much you work and when you work,” says Kevin Han of Minneapolis.
+“How much you can make can vary a ton depending on how much you work and when you work,” said Kevin Han of Minneapolis.
 “I do it on my bike and can bring in a few hundred a month just doing it a little bit after work and on weekends.
 Obviously, the more you work, the more you can make.
 I’d say $15 to $25 an hour is reasonable to expect.”

-Much like Uber’s peak period where rates for riders increase, DoorDash has a “Busy Pay” period where you can make even more during popular times.
+There are also other incentives to make more money, like making lots of deliveries in a certain amount of time or getting a new Dasher to sign up.
+Much like Uber’s peak period where rates for riders increase, DoorDash has a “Peak Pay” period where you can make even more during popular times.

-When looking for DoorDash jobs, it’s important to look up your city’s rules, regulations, and rates to get a better sense of how much you could be making.
-This includes information on whether your market allows deliveries where a car isn’t necessary, since places such as New York permit cycling, scooting, and even walking for your deliveries.Make some extra cash with doordash
+When looking for DoorDash jobs, it’s important to look up your city’s rules, regulations and rates to get a better sense of how much you could be making.
+This includes information on whether your market allows deliveries where a car isn’t necessary, since places such as New York permit cycling, scooting or even walking for your deliveries.

 While DoorDash is a great way to make some steady extra cash on your time, you’ll want to take some costs into consideration.

 First, since you are considered a contractor and not a full-time employee no matter how many hours you work, you’ll be in charge of withholding your taxes.
 When you get paid, which happens weekly, it will be a gross amount.
 Taxes and Social Security are not calculated.